WolBanking77: Wolof Banking Speech Intent Classification Dataset: Tasks Settings

 \subsection{Intent Detection}

-Intent detection is an NLP task which consists of classifying a sentence in order to detect its intention.
-Several contributions have been made in the field, such as \citet{gerz_multilingual_2021} who published MINDS-14 which is the first training and evaluation dataset for the intent detection task using spoken data.
-It includes 14 intents derived from e-banking domain, with spoken examples in 14 different languages. \citet{si2023spokenwoz} presented SpokenWOZ, a large-scale speech-text dataset for spoken Task-Oriented Dialogue (TOD) in 8 domains and 249 hours of audio. \citet{casanueva_efficient_2020} published BANKING77, a dataset made of 13,083 examples across 77 intents, in banking domain.
+Intent Detection (ID) is an NLP task that involves classifying a sentence to identify its underlying intent.
+Several contributions have been made in the field.
+For instance, \citet{gerz-etal-2021-multilingual} published MINDS-14, the first training and evaluation dataset for the ID task using spoken data.
+It includes 14 intents derived from e-banking domain, with spoken examples in 14 different languages. \citet{si2023spokenwoz} introduced SpokenWOZ, a large-scale speech-text dataset for spoken Task-Oriented Dialogue in 8 domains and 249 hours of audio. \citet{casanuevaEfficientIntentDetection2020a} published BANKING77, a dataset comprising 13,083 examples across 77 intents in banking domain.

-In this article, we want to estimate the challenging potential of our dataset to better highlight its interest for the community by evaluating downstream tasks with increasingly sophisticated ML Workflows.
-We first consider classic machine learning algorithms such as k-nearest neighbor (KNN), support vector machine (SVM), linear regression (LR) and naive bayes (NB) as first baselines.
+In this article, we aim to assess the challenging potential of our dataset to better highlight its relevance to the community by evaluating downstream tasks using progressively sophisticated ML Workflows.
+We first consider classic machine learning algorithms such as k-nearest neighbor (KNN), support vector machine (SVM), linear regression (LR) and naive bayes (NB) as initial baselines.
 The results are reported in Appendix~\ref{App:baselines}.
-We then consider slightly more sophisticated solutions, with the LASER sentence encoder \citet{heffernan-etal-2022-bitext} pre-trained on several languages, including Wolof, for sentence encoding, followed by standard classification models such as MultiLayer Perceptron (MLP) and Convolution Neural Networks (CNN).
-We report results in Appendix~\ref{App:LASER}.
-Then, more advanced models based on BERT are evaluated in zero-shot-classification and few-shot-classification mode, and these same models are fine-tuned on the WolBanking77 dataset for comparison.
-Finally, several benchmarking of recent Small Language Models (SLM) such as \textbf{Llama-3.2-3B-Instruct} \footnote{\href{https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct}{https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct}} and \textbf{Llama-3.2-1B-Instruct} \footnote{\href{https://huggingface.co/meta-llama/Llama-3.2-1B-Instruct}{https://huggingface.co/meta-llama/Llama-3.2-1B-Instruct}} are reported.
-To evaluate intention detection models, \textit{f1}, \textit{precision} and \textit{recall} metrics are reported in Section \ref{sec:results}.
+We then consider slightly more sophisticated approaches, using the LASER sentence encoder \citet{heffernan-etal-2022-bitext} pre-trained on several languages, including Wolof, for sentence encoding, followed by standard classification models such as Multi-Layer Perception (MLP) and Convolution Neural Networks (CNN).
+Results are reported in Appendix~\ref{App:LASER}.
+Subsequently, more advanced models based on BERT are evaluated in zero-shot-classification and few-shot-classification mode, and the same models are fine-tuned on the WolBanking77 dataset for comparison.
+Finally, several benchmarks of recent Small Language Models (SLM) such as \textbf{Llama-3.2-3B-Instruct} \footnote{\href{https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct}{https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct}} and \textbf{Llama-3.2-1B-Instruct} \footnote{\href{https://huggingface.co/meta-llama/Llama-3.2-1B-Instruct}{https://huggingface.co/meta-llama/Llama-3.2-1B-Instruct}} are presented.
+To evaluate ID models, \textit{F1}, \textit{precision} and \textit{recall} metrics are reported in Section \ref{sec:results}.